 CALIFORNIA’S PROPOSITION 65

 Proposition 65 In 1986, California voters approved an initiative to address their growing concerns about exposure to toxic chemicals.
 That initiative became the Safe Drinking Water and Toxic Enforcement Act of 1986, better known by its original name of Proposition 65.
 Proposition 65 requires the State to publish a list of chemicals known to cause cancer or birth defects or other reproductive harm.
-This list, which must be updated at least once a year, has grown to include approximately 800 chemicals since it was first published in 1987.
+This list, which must be updated at least once a year, has grown to include approximately 950+ chemicals since it was first published in 1987 (as of March 2021).